LaTocha Scott: 1993–1999: Xscape albums

-2001-2005: Solo career
+1998–2005: Solo career

-Emerging as a solo artist, Scott appeared solo on NFL Jamz in 1998 with a song entitled "Promises".
+Scott appeared solo on NFL Jamz in 1998 with a song entitled "Promises".
 She later released the single "Liar Liar", which appeared on The Best Man soundtrack in 1999.

 By the early 2000s, Scott had ventured more into performing as a solo artist.
 She soon reconnected with ex-manager Michael Mauldin and signed a recording contract with Sony Urban.
 Scott's debut solo album with Sony was never released, due to label issues, forcing her to leave the label in 2001.
 Shortly after, Scott collaborated with rapper Trick Daddy on the song "Thug Holiday" in 2002.
 Without major label distribution, Scott eventually completed her debut album, Solo Flight 404, featuring the single "Still Ghetto".

 In 2004, Scott, along with Tamika Scott, Tameka "Tiny" Cottle, and new member Kiesha Miles, attempted to revamp Xscape.
 They released the single "What's Up" in 2005, but the reconciliation was short-lived and the group ultimately disbanded in 2005.

 Around the same time, Scott made her first film appearance in the 2005 comedy, Fair Game.

-2012-present
+2012–present

-LaTocha Scott released a new single entitled "Bad Timing" from her studio album, released in 2012.
+Scott released a new single titled "Bad Timing" from her studio album, released in 2012.

 She starred in the second season of the TV One show R&B Divas: Atlanta in 2013.

 In 2017, Scott re-joined band members Tamika Scott, Kandi Burruss, and Tameka "Tiny" Harris to continue touring as Xscape.
-After the initial tour, Burruss declined to further participate so the ladies are now a trio touring as 'Xscap3'.
+After the initial tour, Burruss declined to participate further, leaving the others to tour as a trio under the name 'Xscap3'; Burruss would later rejoin on future tours.